Vani Bhojan: Career

 where she played three characters, Nandhini, Lakshmi and Jhansi.
-She Break from television from the success of Deivamagal and to work in film, later she signed numerous film.

-Film debut (2012–present)

-In 2012, Vani first appeared in the film 'Adigaram 79', produced by N.F.D.C.

 In 2017, she was seen in the Telugu film Prema.
 After having completed Deivamagal and Lakshmi Vanthachu, she appeared as a judge in Asathal Chutties on Sun TV and Kings of Comedy Juniors 2 on Vijay TV along with Robo Shankar and Erode Mahesh.
-In May 2018, Bhojan announced her debut in N4 and said it will be directed by Lokesh Kumar.
 However, in the middle of 2019 citing date issues, she stepped out of the film.
 Consequently, her first appearance in a lead role was in 2019, in the Telugu film Meeku Maathrame Cheptha along with Tharun Bhascker.
 The film was a commercial success.
-In 2020, she debuted in Tamil film Oh My Kadavule opposite to Ashok Selvan. which was a big success at the box office in 2020 and she Nominated Siima for Best Supporting Actress and Won JFW Awards for Best Supporting Actress 2021.
-In the same year, she appeared as the lead in the Crime thriller film Lock Up along with Vaibhav Reddy, due to Covid-19 film released on Zee5 and the Tamil web series Triples opposite to Jai released on Hotstar.

-In 2021, she again pair up with Vaibhav Reddy in the ZEE5 film Malaysia to Amnesia.
-In September, She acted in Raame Aandalum Raavane Aandalum produced by Suriya's 2D Entertainment, Which is released in Amazon Prime and she acted journalist in this movie.

-In 2022, Bhojan was confirmed film Mahaan with her role reported to be Vikram's love interest; however her scenes did not make the final cut.
-Film directed by Karthik Subbaraj.
-Bhojan's next release was the crime thriller Web series Tamil Rockerz, she played a role Forensic officer.

-In the media

 Bhojan was ranked in The Times Most Desirable Women on Television at No. 1 in 2017 and No. 3 in 2018 and 2019.

-She was also at No. 16 in The Times Most Desirable Women in 2020.
-Now She is an Brand Ambassador of Zee Thirai.
+In 2020, she debuted in Tamil film Oh My Kadavule opposite to Ashok Selvan. which was a success at the box office in 2020 and she was nominated Siima for Best Supporting Actress.
+In the same year, she appeared as the lead in the crime thriller film Lock Up along with Vaibhav, due to COVID-19 film released on Zee5 and the Tamil web series Triples opposite to Jai released on Hotstar.
+In 2021, she paired up again with Vaibhav for the ZEE5 film Malaysia to Amnesia.
+She then acted in Raame Aandalum Raavane Aandalum produced by Suriya's 2D Entertainment, which released on Amazon Prime and she acted journalist in this movie.